Richard Buchholz, Ph.D.

-Jan grew up on a family cattle ranch in a very small town, Dietrich, in southern Idaho with 12 students in the high school graduating class.
+Jan grew up on a family cattle ranch in southern Idaho.
 She has a B.S. in zoology, University of Idaho; M.Ed.
-University of Washington, Seattle; Ph.D. in zoology Washington State University; postdoctoral fellow University of Texas, Austin; visiting professor, Cornell University.
-She has held academic positions in biology departments at Central Missouri State University and San Francisco State University.
-Her research focuses on behavioral ecology and evolution of desert rodents in western United States and Central Asia with emphasis on communication and social organization resulting in over 50 publication.
-She is currently working on genetics of the endangered giant kangaroo rat in the Carrizo Plain National Monument in California.
-Jan has received grants from the National Geographic Society, National Science Foundation, National Institute of Health and Research and Development Foundation.
-Jan is a fellow of the California Academy of Science and the American Association for the Advancement of Science.
+University of Washington, Seattle; Ph.D. in zoology, Washington State University; NIH postdoctoral fellow at the University of Texas, Austin; visiting professor, Cornell University.
+She enjoyed a successful academic career with professorships at Central Missouri State and San Francisco State University.
+Jan is a fellow of the California Academy of Science, the Animal Behavior Society, and the American Society for the Advancement of Science.
 She received a career award in recognition of her seminal contribution to the study of animal behavior from the Animal Behavior Society and an Outstanding Alumni Award from the University of Idaho.
 Jan, who is a Professor Emeritus of Biology at San Francisco State University, is writing a book on endangered species and loves to travel, hike, and garden.